Updated 8/22/2024

 E. Exporting Data

-1. Select a layer from the layer list screen to display data.
+1. Select the desired layer from the Layer List screen to display the data.

-2. Select data and press the export button.
+2. Select the data you want to export and tap the "Export" button.

 Basic Operations

-On the Home screen, you operate the map and various function buttons.
+The Home screen is where you operate the map display and various function buttons.

 (1) Map Selection Button